-These Academic Rules and Regulations apply to the academic year 2023-2024 and apply to the admissions procedure, enrolment, education, assessment and the final review of requirements to be awarded the degree of the Joint Degree Master's Programme Global Challenges for Sustainability hereinafter referred to as the Joint Degree Programme and to all students who are registered in the Joint Degree Programme and to all those who request to be admitted to the Joint Degree Programme.
+These Academic Rules and Regulations apply to the academic year 2024-2025 and apply to the admissions procedure, enrolment, education, assessment and the final review of requirements to be awarded the degree of the Joint Degree Master's Programme in Global Challenges for Sustainability hereinafter referred to as the Joint Degree Programme and to all students who are registered in the Joint Degree Programme and to all those who request to be admitted to the Joint Degree Programme.

-The Joint Degree Programme is jointly provided by the consortium consisting of the University of Barcelona, Trinity College Dublin, Utrecht University, Eötvös Loránd University in Budapest, and the University of Montpellier, hereinafter referred to as CHARM-EU universities.
+The Joint Degree Programme is jointly provided by the five universities participating in the Masters consisting of the University of Barcelona, Trinity College Dublin, Utrecht University, Eötvös Loránd University in Budapest, and the University of Montpellier.